 The Board may request all information it deems necessary from all public institutions and organisations, undertakings and trade associations.
 Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period fixed by the Board.
 Failure to comply with a decision ordering the production of information may lead to the imposition of a turnover-based fine of 0.1 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-The minimum fine is 16,765 Turkish lira.
+The minimum fine is 17,700 Turkish lira (Communique on the Increase of the Lower Threshold for Administrative Fines Specified in paragraph 1, article 16 of the Act No. 4054 on the Protection of Competition (Communiqué No. 2016/1)).
 In cases where incorrect or incomplete information has been provided in response to a request for information, the same penalty may be imposed.

-Article 15 of the Competition Law also authorises the Board to conduct on-site investigations.
+Article 15 of the Competition Law also authorises the Board to conduct on-site investigations and dawn raids.
 Accordingly, the Board is entitled to:

-- examine the books, paperwork and documents of undertakings and trade associations, and, if necessary, take copies of the same; - request undertakings and trade associations to provide written or verbal explanations on specific topics; and - conduct on-site investigations with regard to any asset of an undertaking.
+- examine the books, paperwork and documents of undertakings and trade associations, and, if necessary, take copies of the same; - request undertakings and trade associations to provide written or verbal explanations on specific topics; and conduct on-site investigations with regard to any asset of an undertaking.